 Loss of relationship, no communication or efforts being made; living life without this person.
 All contact has ended, and the relationship is fully cut off.
 There is no communication, no mutual expectation of change, and often a deep grieving process for the loss of the relationship as it once was.

-When Our Adult Children Walk Away with Dr. Janet Steinkamp, EdD
+When Our Adult Children Walk Away podcast with Dr. Janet Steinkamp, EdD

 OASIS Community Center